soumyaritu/EchoRxAIMediAssistant/README.md

 ### GDG London AI Devcamp 2026 — Build with AI
 # 💊 EchoRx — An Intelligent Medicine Guidance Through Vision & Voice
+ Powered by:
+- Google ADK
+- Gemini 2.5 Flash
+- React Native
+- FastAPI
+- Multi-Agent AI Architecture

 ## Scan.
 Listen.
 Understand.
 For Visually Impaired/Elderly Person/Everyone
 **EchoRx** is a voice you can trust when clarity matters most.
 Designed for elderly individuals, people with visual impairments, and the caregivers who support them, it transforms everyday uncertainty into informed confidence.

 With a simple scan, EchoRx identifies your medication and delivers clear, spoken guidance on what it is, how to take it, and what to watch for.
 No confusion, no second guessing—just accurate, reassuring support when it’s needed most.